Honeymoon Destinations in December

 You might also consider heading north to a snowbound wilderness and a glimpse of the Northern Lights.

 Caribbean Honeymoons in December

 December is one of the best months of the year to visit the Caribbean – the hurricane season has blown over to be replaced by long sunny days, low humidity and cooling breezes.
-If you go before the start of the school holidays you’ll avoid peak season flight and hotel prices.
+Typically, you can expect temperatures of 29ºC and an average 8 hours of daily sunshine.
+If you travel before the start of the school holidays you’ll avoid peak season flight and hotel prices.

 It’s a mistake to think of the Caribbean as one single destination: there are different types of islands for different types of honeymooner.
 Do you want a remote hideaway or a buzzing hotel surrounded by hip restaurants?
 Are you interested in local culture, or just a perfect hotel on a white sand beach?

 The Dominican Republic is good value.
 As a destination it’s much under-rated, with lush rainforest, a vibrant local culture and beautiful beaches.
 Although it’s known for its all-inclusive hotels (many of which are excellent), the Dominican Republic has some luxury boutique hotels too.
 I recommend Secrets Royal Beach Punta Cana as a great value, high quality all-inclusive option.

 Barbados is an exciting place to stay in December, though it’s pricey over Christmas and New Year, when the restaurants are busy and partying is guaranteed.
 If you want splendid isolation, go for The Atlantis on the quiet east coast.
 With only 10 rooms and suites, it is one of the island’s oldest hotels, immaculately restored, and one of a great collection of small hotels and resorts in the Caribbean.